computationalcognitivescience/lovelace/content/_part_ii/subset.md

 Formalizations define mathematically precise and well-defined functions that can serve as specifications for computer simulations.
 Yet, they can be communicated and understood without reliance on any code, as they specify the theory independently of implementational details.{% sidenote 'sn-id-whatever' 'See also Guest & Martin (2021) for the related notion of *open theory* and Cooper & Guest (2014) for the important distiction between specifications and implementations.'%}

 ### formalizations make transparent predictions
 Unlike predictions 'derived' from verbal theories, formalizations allow predictions to be derived in a transparent and reproducible way.
-Predictions can be derived analytically (e.g., proof by example) or using simulations one can discover more intricate, and potentially counterintuitive, predictions.{% sidenote 'sn-id-whatever' 'See the [code and simulations]() created by *Formal*'%}
+Predictions can be derived analytically (e.g., proof by example) or using simulations one can discover more intricate, and potentially counterintuitive, predictions.{% sidenote 'sn-id-whatever' 'See the [code and simulations]() created by *Formal*.'%}

 Other than these important lessons, the dialogues also illustrated how formalizing verbal theories is a *non-deterministic* and *open-ended* process: Each dialogue ended with one or more different candidate theoretical models, which are at best working hypotheses.